This post was originally published on November 30, 2016, and was updated on April 6, 2020.

 - Improve sales efficiency and effectiveness to close deals more quickly

-Marketing automation tools like Hubspot, Marketo, and Pardot come with lead scoring tools, but the methodology comes from the brains within your marketing and sales team.
+Marketing automation tools like HubSpot, Marketo, and Pardot come with lead scoring tools, but the methodology comes from the brains within your marketing and sales team.
 If you have a simple buyer journey without a lot of marketing points of contact, then lead scoring can simply be done with a spreadsheet.

 In this model, the marketing team only passes a lead to sales after it surpasses a score of 51 points.
+From 0 to 50 points, Marketing activity will guide the buyer along their journey to becoming a Hot Lead or SQL.

 Are You Ready for Lead Scoring?